Film run-time: 6 minutes | Starring Becky Shrimpton, Caitlin Macintosh, Tanya Casole-Gouveia

 Directed by Kazik Radwanski, Produced by Daniel Montgomery, Cinematography by Nikolay Michaylov

-In that respect, the film also commits to a notion that in the universality of prehensile function, there is also a universality of choice; we are as capable of one as the other, and our ability to adapt our appendages for whatever scenario inherently shapes who we are.
+In that respect, the film also commits to a notion that in the universality of prehensile function, there is also a freedom of choice; we are as capable of one as the other, and our ability to adapt our appendages for whatever scenario inherently shapes who we are.
 The protagonist is a layered individual, and his hands are only as principled and unprincipled as he can command his inner self.
 The pious hands that comfort his distressed wife and sustain a family through work are the same hands that indulge in the vices of drink, infidelity, and gambling.
-Our society was built with our hands, for the body politic of tactile undertakings, and it is this reality of infinite choice that we are faced with, which we must navigate with our own conscientiousness, or lack thereof.
+Our society was built with our hands, for the body politic of tactile undertakings, and it is this reality of infinite choice that we are faced with, that we must navigate with our own conscientiousness, or lack thereof.